-Camp Brown ADA-Accessible Day Use Area Opens in the Middle Fork Valley
+Camp Brown ADA-Accessible Day Use Area

 Beyond the stunning views, this site also has an interesting historical story.
 Camp Brown derives its name from Robert Brown, a civil engineer and surveyor who planned and supervised what makes up most of today’s Middle Fork roads and trails.
 Brown was tragically killed by a train backing up near the site in 1928 and the site was named in his honor.